 This way of approaching practice is something I continue to deepen through my studies with the Tai Chi, Qigong & Feng Shui Institute, where Qigong is not treated as an addition—but as the foundation. https://taichi18.com/?ref=4638

 There are also deeper internal aspects of training, sometimes referred to as Neikung, which point toward a more refined level of awareness beyond what is outwardly seen.
-Click on Home.
+Refer to Home.

 Home